DerKobe/DerKobe.github.io/_posts/2016-01-07-one-way-to-structure-your-code.markdown

 ---
 layout: post
-title: "One Way to Structure Your Code"
+title: "One Way To Structure Your Code"
 date: 2016-01-07T09:55:40+01:00
 ---